cityofaustin/vision-zero/atd-vzd/README.md

 Currently the schema is being tracked in the following folders:

 - `schema`- Contains the original table definitions,
 - `migrations` - Contains sql modifications to the original files in schema, all timestamped with date and time in a `yyyy-mm-dd--hhmm` format.
+[More info about migrations in this README](./migrations/README.md)
 - `views` - Contains SQL views.
 - `triggers` - Contains SQL triggers.
 - `hasura` - Contains Hasura metadata files.